Classification of Elements in Modern Periodic Table - Meaning, Importance, FAQs

 In the Modern Periodic Table, Periodic properties of elements are determined by periodic functions of atomic numbers, according to the current periodic law.
 Across each row, elements were arranged from left to right in increasing order of their atomic numbers.
 There is a regular pattern in elements with similar properties.

-As new elements are discovered, this becomes important to schedule as well as classify all existing elements.
+As new elements are discovered, it becomes important to schedule as well as classify all existing elements.
 Physical as well as chemical properties, as well as atomic mass, were examined, therefore.
 Various researchers tried to describe elements based on chemical as well as physical characteristics.
+As the number of known elements increased, the study of their individual properties became difficult and confusing.
+Each element has its own physical and chemical characteristics, and learning them separately was neither systematic nor efficient.
+This created the need to classify elements in a logical and organized manner.

 Periodic classification of elements class 11 is a method for classifying elements based on their features, in which we keep elements that are similar in one group and the rest of the elements in the other.
 Several empty spots have been left in the periodic table classification to put elements that will be discovered in the future without interrupting the elements' trending periodicity.